sohaildani/CallMom/README.md

 # CallMe
-#Android App
+>Android app
-Android App for moms all over India who can not read but still can run a smart phone In this app a son can add selected phone number with photos,on clicking on photos call is made .
+CallMom is an  app for moms all over India who can not read but still can run a smart phone In this app a son can add selected phone number with photos,on clicking on photos call is made .
+##Required for Installation of app
+>